esr360/One-Nexus/src/ui/modules/elements/accordion/README.md

 #### [[Upcoming Feature]](#TODO) Prop Shorthand

-> Props passed to Modules will be merged into their evaluated configuration
+> Props passed to Modules will be merged into the Module's evaluated configuration

 ```jsx
 <Accordion persist={false} panels={...} />